bringing clarity, courage and hope to people

 Bev Thomas works as a freelance consultant, speaker and lecturer.
 She has worked for the last 35+ years in the UK and internationally as a trainer/speaker on social justice and ‘race’ issues.
 She is also an experienced mediator, facilitator, administrator, team leader and projects and events manager.
 She speaks on numerous issues, including diversity awareness and inclusion, social justice, youth work, sexuality, singleness, women in leadership and politics.
 Bev is currently a lecturer at Formission College.
 She is a trustee of The Feast, Sandwell Churches Link, Urban Expression, Trussell Trust and a volunteer chaplain for West Midlands Police.
 She also enjoys genealogy research, keeping fit and singing for recreation.

 Harvey Kwiyani is an African mission scholar and practitioner who has, since 2001, served in missions in several countries in Europe as well as the United States, working mostly amongst locals as a theological educator, missional coach and church planter.
 He holds a PhD in Mission and Leadership from Luther Seminary in Minnesota, USA, having done his research on the theological implications of the missionary work of Africans in the West.
-He oversees the work of Missio Africanus and teaches African Christianity, cross-cultural missions and leadership at Birmingham Christian College and at Church Mission Society’s Pioneer Leadership Training Program in Oxford.
-He is the author of Sent Forth: African Missionary Work in the West (2014) and Multicultural Kingdom: Ethnic Diversity, Mission and the Church (2020).
+He oversees the work of Missio Africanus and leads postgraduate courses in World Christianity at Church Mission Society (CMS), where he also serves as Director of the ACTS 11 Project (aka the Centre for Global Witness and Human Migration).
+He is the author of Sent Forth: African Missionary Work in the West (2014), Multicultural Kingdom: Ethnic Diversity, Mission and the Church (2020) as well as Decolonising Mission which comes out in 2025.

 Stuart Murray Williams spent 12 years as an urban church planter in East London and has continued to be involved in church planting as a trainer, mentor, writer, strategist and consultant.
 Under the auspices of the Anabaptist Network and Urban Expression, he works as a trainer and consultant, with particular interest in urban mission, church planting and emerging forms of church.
 He has written books on church planting, urban mission, emerging church, the challenge of post-Christendom and the Anabaptist tradition.